VollmerLab/16S_Florida_Tank_Analysis/README.md

 ![plot](./Figures/cu_unfiltered_bacterial_strategies.png)

 #### **Filtered for Diseased Dose, T3, T7 BEFORE running the model**
-Adding the filter for being in D, T3, and T7 before vs. after the model alters
+Adding the filter for being in D, T3, and T7 before vs. after the model OR the p-value adjustment alters the output

 ![plot](./Figures/venn_nm.png)